 1. The Plaintiff, [single person], is making this Proposal to the Defendant, [vehicle owner], only.

-2. This Proposal is being made for the purpose of settling all of Plaintiff’s claims against [vehicle owner], only, and is intended to bring this litigation to a final conclusion as between Plaintiff, [single person], and [defendant owner], only.
-Therefore, neither this offer, nor its acceptance by defendant owner, is intended to affect Plaintiff’s claims against [defendant vehicle operator] or any other defendant.
+2. This proposal is being made for the purpose of settling all of Plaintiff’s claims against [vehicle owner], only, and is intended to bring this litigation to a final conclusion as between Plaintiff, [single person], and [defendant owner], only.
+Therefore, neither this offer nor its acceptance by the defendant owner is intended to affect the Plaintiff’s claims against [defendant vehicle operator] or any other defendant.
 Therefore, if [defendant owner] accepts this proposal and complies with its conditions, Plaintiff will serve and file a NOTICE OF DROPPING PARTY WITH PREJUDICE, pursuant to Rule 1.250(b) as to [defendant vehicle owner], only.

 4. The total amount of this Proposal is TWENTY THOUSAND DOLLARS ($20,000.00).
 There are no non-monetary terms of this Proposal other than those set forth in paragraph 3 above.